Rjpdude/redux-pods/README.md

 # State

-Immutable properties, computations and action handlers are instantiated in one simple, unified declaration. **No boilerplate, wrappers, mappers or configuration necessary.**
+State objects and their corresponding properties, computation and action handlers are instantiated in one simple, unified declaration. **No boilerplate, wrappers, mappers or configuration necessary.** It's that easy.

 ## Properties